MetaPhase-Consulting/public-procurement-project/README.md

 /**
  * This is an example comment block that turns into JSDocs.
  * It is viewable in the code and when the developer hovers
- * over any usage of 'parseData' throughout the code.
+ * over any usage of 'percentify' throughout the code.
  */
 const percentify = (decimalVal: int) => {